 Recently, OCR has provided insight as to whether a health care provider may use protected health information to contact a patient who has recovered from COVID-19.
 The guidance indicates that a provider may contact a patient to provide them with information on donating their plasma that contains antibodies to SARS-CoV-2, which are used for treating patients with COVID-19.
 HIPAA generally prohibits the disclosure of protected health information for marketing purposes without the patient’s authorization.
 However, the OCR does not consider contacting patients to provide information about donating plasma to be marketing.
 The OCR guidance further notes that while the health care provider, or one of its business associates, could contact patients for this purpose, the health care provider could not provide the information to a third party or allow a third party to contact patients with information about donating plasma.

 While the information in this article is accurate at time of publication, the laws and regulations surrounding COVID-19 are constantly evolving.
+Please note that the links above to the further guidance may still be under submission to the Office of of Federal Register for publication.
 Please consult your attorney or advisor to make sure you have the most up to date information before taking action.

 - Workers' Compensation

 - Legislative Updates